This conversation is being recorded: Trump's hot mic moment is the latest in a long global list

 But even he had trouble putting a lid on comments he made before he was a candidate to "Access Hollywood” in tapes that jeopardized his campaign in the final stretch of the 2016 presidential race.
 Trump did not appear to know the microphone was recording.

-Trump bragged about kissing, groping and trying to have sex with women who were not his wife on recordings obtained by The Washington Post and NBC News and aired just two days before his debate with Democrat Hillary Clinton.
-The celebrity businessman boasted “when you’re a star, they let you do it,” in a conversation with Billy Bush, then a host of the television show “Access Hollywood.”
+Trump bragged about kissing, groping and trying to have sex with women who were not his wife on recordings obtained by The Washington Post and NBC News and aired just two days before his debate with Hillary Clinton.
+The celebrity businessman boasted “when you’re a star, they let you do it,” in a conversation with Billy Bush, then a host of the television show.

 On Monday, though, the chatter on both ends of the East Room press conference gave observers a glimpse of the diplomatic game.